Life Will Never Be The Same!

-However, now… with the Queen of England and Parliament meeting to discuss just such a threat, America braces for the6438608_orig biggest natural disaster ever recorded.
-Invited to the United Nations and White House, Sam and his team must convince world leaders of the imminent threat and have them evacuate their Atlantic Ocean coastlines from Europe to America.
+However, now… with the Queen of England and Parliament meeting to discuss just such a threat, America braces for the biggest natural disaster ever recorded.
+Invited to the United Nations and White House, Sam and his team must convince world leaders of the imminent threat and order the evacuation of their Atlantic Ocean coastlines from Europe to America.

-The aliens have begun to shut down Earth in a series of natural Cataclysms.
+The aliens have begun their diabolical plan to shut down the Earth in a series of natural Cataclysms.

 What follows is a race against time to save humanity.